Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Then there are also keyword-targeted URLs (such as 2-Step URLs and Super URLs), which rely on the keyword info in the URL to work.

 There are certainly a number of scenarios in which cutting the URL down to just the ASIN is not an option.
-In this case, you’ll want to use a URL shortener.
+In this case, you’ll want to use a link shortener.

 Benefits of an Amazon URL Shortener

-We know how Amazon URLs work, and how you can use a URL shortener to maintain the original structure and parameters of an Amazon URL, while showing a shorter, simpler URL at first.
+We know how Amazon URLs work, and how you can use a URL shortener to maintain the original structure and parameters of an Amazon URL, while showing a more simple short URL to your audience.

 Let’s dive a little deeper into the benefits of using a URL shortener for your Amazon links.